 Family Support Specialist

 This position is responsible for providing program support to further the work of the COS/COSP Program.
-Family Support Specialist will work with individual families, working with child and parents in their homes to optimize physical, mental and emotional well-being of the child and parents.
+Family Support Specialist will work with individual families, working with children and parents in their homes to optimize the physical, mental, and emotional well-being of the child and parents.
 Employee conducts intake and assessment of needs; develops a family support plan with family; and makes appropriate referrals to community resources as needed.
-Employee will assist in strengthening the parent-child relationship by improving knowledge of child development and parenting skills, reducing family stress, and meeting needs of parents using EBP family nurturing approaches.
+Employee will assist in strengthening the parent-child relationship by improving knowledge of child development and parenting skills, reducing family stress, and meeting the needs of parents using EBP family nurturing approaches.
 Employee maintains required record keeping and reporting and participates in required meetings and trainings.

 Essential Duties and Responsibilities